Complementarian vs Egalitarian in the Western Church

 Where do we go from here?

-The shift in how the Western church sees women in leadership is not going away, but it’s not a straightforward path either.
+The shift in how the Western church sees women in leadership is not going away.
+At the same time, it’s not a straightforward path either.
 We have to figure out the history that brought us here, realizing that we’re standing at an intersection.
 There’s a well-established road in one direction, holding tightly to what they’ve always done.
 There’s another well-established road in the opposite direction, rejecting everything that’s been done in the past.

-We’re going to try something new, realizing that this road has just been roughed in with gravel and is not as frequently used.
+We’re going to try something new, realizing that this road has just been roughed in with gravel.
+And it’s not as frequently used.
 The future is not clear yet, but I’m thankful for our national and regional leaders.
 Regardless of our position, we should be praying for them and showing understanding for the difficult journey they’re travelling.

 If you’re willing, I’d love to hear your thoughts.
 If you’re local, we can meet up for coffee and chat about it.
 Otherwise, we can connect through Zoom or FaceTime.
 Reach me at (867) 335-7524 or drop me an email at jeremy@leadbiblically.com.
 Your thoughts and questions are important; I believe that talking openly strengthens our community.